Fraih001/programming_ecto/README.md

 ++ In Ecto, relationships between DB tables are referred to as associations
 ++ For nested associations, use the through: option
 ++ For many-to-many associations, use the join_through: option.
 If you only need foreign keys in the relationship table, then you do not need to create a schema.
 However, if you need other keys in that table besides the foreign keys (timestamps, etc), then you'll need to create a schema
+++ Due to Ecto not having "lazy loading," you can use the preload function if you want to load any associations within a given query (grabbing all albums then preloading tracks for albums for example)
+++ on_delete option provides a way to delete child records when a parent record has been deleted (:nothing, :nilify_all, :delete_all are different options to pass)
 ++